ChrisDeFreitas/Electron-FolderView/readme.md

 Jul 20/17
 - context menu/Tools/Delete now deletes the item from the internal list so sort functions no longer display them from browser cache
-- items tooltips now include file size in MB
+- items tooltips now include file size in GB/MB/KB/bytes as appropriate
 - changed context menu/Delete to not use shell function due to limitations on drives with no RecycleBin
 - added context menu/"Open With...".
 Allows files to be opened with any app in file system.
 Apps selected are stored in tmp/execApps.json and displayed on submenu.
 - added SFTP dialog with remote browse/download/delete functions